 Two access points, one at Aerospace Road, and another along Hubble Drive will serve the proposed development.
 Both points are deemed to be acceptable to staff.
-With respect to on-site circulation however, staff does not support the proposed termini of Alleys "A, B and C." These three termini are proposed as dead end streets without the ability of large vehicles such as trucks (perhaps some school buses) to make a safe turn-around.
+With respect to on-site circulation however, staff did not support the proposed termini of Alleys "A, B and C", as shown on the originally submitted plans.
+These three termini were proposed as dead end streets without the ability of large vehicles such as trucks (perhaps some school buses) to make a safe turn-around.
 In the absence of such a utility, a truck that is servicing an end unit along one of those alleys would be forced to drive in reverse along the entire length of the alley.
-These types of maneuvers should be discouraged by providing hammerhead end treatment at the ends of these alleys, or, extend these dead end streets to "Street A."
+These types of maneuvers should be discouraged by providing hammerhead end treatment at the ends of these alleys, or, extend these dead end streets to "Street A." The applicant submitted revised plans that addressed the issue above.